skvn/crud/docs/Config/Form.md

 A tabbed form is more complex interface.

-The main idea is to split a large form into logical steps, using [Bootstrap tabs](!http://getbootstrap.com/javascript/#tabs)
+The main idea is to split a large form into logical parts, using [Bootstrap tabs](!http://getbootstrap.com/javascript/#tabs)

 You can define the tabs and a set of fields to show on each tab.